Events forced me to take a second look at Google Docs.

 Normally the application makes periodic back-ups of my work so recovery is easy.
 For some reason that didn’t happen.
 I lost about 45 minutes work.

-Not a major disaster I grant you, but picking up the pieces and recreating my brilliance from scratch really screwed my morning.
+Not a major disaster I grant you, but picking up the pieces and recreating my brilliance from scratch screwed my morning.

 A colleague, who uses Google Docs for all his writing, reminded me that application automatically saves every keystroke while it remains live.
 This makes it almost impossible to lose an entire story the way I did with Word.